ImperialCollegeLondon/ReCoDE-SPH-solver-2D-NS/README.md

 For manual installation of the program and its dependencies, you will need the following:

 - Python 3.11 installed
-- a C++ toolchain along with the necessary development libraries:
+- A C++ toolchain along with the necessary development libraries:
     - build-essential
     - libboost-program-options-dev,
     - clang-format